-‘The Walking Dead’ Star Norman Reedus Gives Preview Of Negan’s Death
+‘The Walking Dead’ Star Norman Reedus Gives Preview Of Negan’s Fate [Spoilers]

 — sav. (@lgbtpaulrovia) March 12, 2017

 So what was Negan’s primary objective when he “Easy Streeted” Daryl Dixon?
 That’s simple: he wanted Daryl to be one of his top lieutenants on The Walking Dead.
-But Daryl had other plans and in the face of certain death, he still would not say the words that would have ended the torture, “I am Negan.”
+But Daryl had other plans, and in the face of certain death, he still would not say the words that would have ended the torture, “I am Negan.”

 At the end of Daryl’s residency at the Saviors compound on The Walking Dead, Daryl did not just escape, but he mercilessly killed one of the Saviors that could have easily been spared.
 He left the compound with Jesus and that concluded Season 7A.